-- failing to staple a homework assignment results in a 10% penalty for that assignment - failure to use units results in an additional 15% penalty - problems must be worked out forgoing numbers (when possible) until the last step - starting with numbers may result in in the problem not being graded - This is true for tests as well, only problems worked symbolically until the last step will be necessarily be graded.

-Make SURE you understand all the examples in each chapter.
-The homework represents the minimum set of work required to master this topic, do more on you own if you need to to gain mastery of the material.
+- Failing to staple a homework assignment results in a 10% penalty for that assignment - Failure to use units results in an additional 15% penalty - problems must be worked out forgoing numbers (when possible) until the last step starting with numbers may result in in the problem not being graded - This is true for tests as well, only problems worked symbolically until the last step will be necessarily be graded. - Make SURE you understand all the examples in each chapter. - The assigned homework is the minimum required, do more if you are doing poorly in the class